Relative Cubulation of Small Cancellation Free Products: Background

 The statement of \Cref{mainthm} implicitly relies on the fact that the resulting small cancellation free product is hyperbolic relative to the union of the peripheral subgroups of the factor groups, see \Cref{P: hyp rel vertex} and \Cref{rh structure P}.
 With \Cref{T: fqcerf}, \Cref{res finite} follows immediately from \Cref{mainthm}.
-Assuming \Cref{mainthm}, we can then prove Theorem~\ref{T: smcancl res finite}: \begin{proof}[Proof of \Cref{T: smcancl res finite} assuming \Cref{mainthm}] Observe that $(A_i,\{A_i\})$ is a relatively hyperbolic pair, and the trivial action of $(A_i,\{A_i\})$ on a point is a relatively geometric action.
-Therefore \Cref{mainthm} implies that if $G$ is any $C'(\frac16)$-small cancellation free product of $A_1,A_2,\ldots,A_n$, then $(G,\{A_1,A_2,\ldots,A_N\})$ acts relatively geometrically on a CAT(0) cube complex.
-If $A_1,\ldots,A_n$ are all residually finite, \Cref{res finite} implies that $G$ is residually finite. \end{proof}
+Assuming \Cref{mainthm}, we can then prove \Cref{T: smcancl res finite}: \begin{proof}[Proof of \Cref{T: smcancl res finite} assuming \Cref{mainthm}] Observe that $(A_i,\{A_i\})$ is a relatively hyperbolic pair, and the trivial action of $(A_i,\{A_i\})$ on a point is a relatively geometric action.
+Therefore \Cref{mainthm} implies that if $G$ is any $C'(\frac16)$-small cancellation free product of $A_1,A_2,\ldots,A_n$, then $G$ acts relatively geometrically on a CAT(0) cube complex with respect to the peripheral structure $\{A_1,\ldots,A_n\}$.
+Therefore \Cref{res finite} implies that $G$ is residually finite. \end{proof}